 A Message to Physicians

-A recent survey by the Alzheimer's Association found that there is a large communication gap between doctors and Alzheimer's caregivers.
+A survey by the Alzheimer's Association found that there is a large communication gap between doctors and Alzheimer's caregivers.
 (We suspect the findings would be consistent no matter what the diagnosis.)
 The survey found that caregivers are not receiving all the information they want from primary care physicians, although physicians believe they are meeting caregivers' needs.
 The survey also found a large gap between caregivers and physicians on whether physicians provided recommendations on how to cope with caregiving stress.
 Some key findings:

 - 57 percent of caregivers said they wanted information about what to expect as the disease progressed; only 38 percent said they received such information.
 Yet 83 percent of physicians said they do provide that information.